eclipse-glsp/glsp-website-source/content/documentation/architecture/content.md

 The protocol is structured into so-called features.
 A feature describes a specific diagram capability, e.g. element creation, diagram validation, etc.
 Each feature is composed of a set of actions and/or operations.
-An operation is a special subtype of an action and is used to describe actions that modify the underlying model source on the GLSP Server.
+An operation is a special subtype of an action and is used to describe actions that modify the underlying model source on the *GLSP server*.
 Every action that modifies the model in any way has to be implemented as an operation.

 A detailed description of the protocol is available in the [GLSP repository](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md).
-The action protocol is customizable and can even be extended with additional custom actions using the dependency injection approach (see <link to di>)
+The action protocol is customizable and can even be extended with additional custom actions using the dependency injection approach (see [Dependency Injection]({{< ref "#dependency-injection" >}}))
 </br></br>

 ### Action Dispatching & Handling